RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ```

 ### CVE Information
-Basic CVE information is represented in the `vulnerabilities` section of CSAF-VEX files:
+Basic CVE information is represented in the `vulnerabilities` section of CSAF advisories and VEX data:

 * `cve`: The official CVE ID
 * `cwe`: Information about the corresponding CWE, include the CWE ID and the name